Tony Bradley (basketball)

-Tony Lee Bradley Jr. (born January 8, 1998) is an American professional basketball player who last played for the Chicago Bulls of the National Basketball Association (NBA).
+Tony Lee Bradley Jr. (born January 8, 1998) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
 He played college basketball for the University of North Carolina (UNC).
 A 6'10 center, Bradley was a primary substitute for the Tar Heels' 2017 NCAA championship team.

-He was selected by the Los Angeles Lakers with the 28th overall pick in the 2017 NBA draft, but traded to the Utah Jazz.
+Bradley was selected by the Los Angeles Lakers with the 28th overall pick in the 2017 NBA draft, but was traded to the Utah Jazz on draft night.
+After three seasons with the Jazz, Bradley was ultimately traded to the Philadelphia 76ers in 2020 before being traded midseason to the Oklahoma City Thunder.
+He signed with the Chicago Bulls in the 2021 offseason and spent two seasons with the team.
+After a two-season stint in the NBA G League, Bradley signed with the Pacers, with whom he reached the 2025 NBA Finals.

 High school career

 Born and raised in Bartow, Florida, Bradley played high school basketball for Bartow High School.
 He was named a McDonald's All-American in his senior year.
 Bradley chose North Carolina over Kansas, Florida, Florida State, Vanderbilt, Alabama, Miami and NC State.
 Bradley was rated as a five-star recruit and was ranked 17th in the ESPN 100 for the Class of 2016.

 College career

 In his freshman season, Bradley served as the primary substitute for senior Kennedy Meeks, averaging 7.5 points and 5.1 rebounds in 14.6 minutes per game and providing strong offensive rebounding for the Tar Heels.

 Following the Tar Heels' championship win over Gonzaga, Bradley announced that he would declare his eligibility for the 2017 NBA draft without signing an agent, leaving open the opportunity to return to UNC for his sophomore season.
 Bradley ultimately chose to remain in the NBA Draft, becoming the third "one-and-done" player during Williams' tenure at UNC and the second among those to have won a national championship.